Log on to the Member Centre for daily investment returns.

-Global listed infrastructure outperformed global listed property for the March quarter, returning -20.3% versus -28.4% as measured by the FTSE Developed Core Infrastructure 50/50 Index (AUD hedged) and the FTSE EPRA/NAREIT Developed ex-Australia Rental Index (AUD hedged) respectively.
+Global listed infrastructure and global listed property posted modest returns of 1.6% and 0.9% over the September quarter, as measured by the FTSE Developed Core Infrastructure 50/50 Index (AUD hedged) and the FTSE EPRA/NAREIT Developed Rental Net TRI Index (AUD hedged) respectively.
 Despite their recovery in Q2, one-year returns remain negative at -11.2% and -20.8% respectively.

 Note: This investment commentary does not constitute advice.
 All investment figures quoted relate to before-tax performance of the relevant industry benchmark.